 If you're buying equipment this year, Section 179 lets you deduct the full purchase price in the year you buy it instead of depreciating over time.
 In 2026, the deduction limit is $1,250,000.

 Buy a $120,000 commercial kitchen package with equipment financing.
 At a 30% effective tax rate, you save $36,000 in taxes that year.
 Your net cost drops to $84,000.
-Finance that over 5 years at 10%, and your monthly payment is around $2,550 — on equipment that helps you serve 40% more covers.
+Finance that over 5 years, and your monthly payment depends on your rate — on equipment that helps you serve 40% more covers.

 Here's What Most People Get Wrong